ustajan/grasshopper/README.md

 	* OUTPUT
 	  + Implement "simple" ascii text output, along with ROOT  -- DONE
 	  + Make the code be able to reliably switch between ROOT (when ROOT is available) and ASCII output -- DONE
-	* Write the python front end to the gdml <-- need a UROP
+	* Write the python front end to the gdml? <-- need a UROP
 	* Check the physics, by comparing to data and validated geant4 simulations
 	  + Did some basic comparisons of gamma transmission to exp(-mu*x)
 	* automatic wrl generation (even in batch mode), limited to 300 tracks -- DONE